 Did you know that you are your first and most influential teacher?

-We encourage an appreciation of different kids of stories and poems from many countries and cultures.
+We encourage an appreciation of different kinds of stories and poems from many countries and cultures.
 We encourage children to read non-fiction of all kinds for information and research.

 Teachers continuously assess the children's progress in reading, often through 'guided' reading in small groups.
 Our books are colour coded according to difficulty and the teacher will tell children which colour band they should choose from.
-We also have a large stock of ungraded books that children bring home to share with parents rather than read to parents.
+There are lots of new books this year to encourage excitement over reading.
+We have a large stock of ungraded books that children bring home to share with parents rather than read to parents.
 We also have Bug Club, a home reading scheme accessible by computer.

 RE is based on the Essex scheme of work.
 RE teaching is mainly Christian but children learn about most of the world's major religions.
 This helps Larkrise children to develop tolerance and respect for all people.
 There is also an emphasis on developing children's spirituality.